Kyriosity/read-write/README+/.net/README+/b.deduced/cs-underused_parts.md

 C# evolves swiftly with regular and rich releases, but not every developer is an early adaptor, and not every team is eager to update the breadwinning production environment.

 However, staying fit with C# is reasonable and feasible.
 Releases of .NET are cumulative and stable; besides new syntax and structures, they bring more performance and security.
 Devoted bloggers<sup>👨‍👩‍👧‍👦</sup> greatly help to separate the wheat from the chaff, and IDEs hint at new features.

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>👨‍👩‍👧‍👦</sup> <sub>I won't recommend any since this must be a personal experience, selection and a matter of taste.</sub>\
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>👨‍👩‍👧‍👦</sup> <sub>I won't recommend any since this must be a personal experience, selection of the active and a matter of taste.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋‍♂️</sup> <sub>Revealing [CallerArgumentExpressions](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-10.0/caller-argument-expression)<sup>🔗</sup> urged me to rewrite [exception helpers](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/AbcExt/Errors).</sub>

 ## Predicates and delegates as arguments

 // ToDo: ➡️ move to hints ! ➡️ \
-They are good for the parametrization of methods calls but are seldom seen there.
+They are good for the parametrization of method calls but are seldom seen there.

 ## Multitasking out-of-the-box